upenn-cis198/homework4/README.md

 Please use `env_logger` (same as last assignment) to print helpful messages about what is happening in your code.
 Use the `info!` macro to print extra messages.
-An example output of my logger is:
+An example expected output of the logger is below:
 ```
 $> RUST_LOG=stracer=info cargo run ls
  INFO 2018-10-16T17:14:56Z: stracer: Pre-hook event.
 Nothing to do.